OUR MISSION

 Finally, a fourth group, the Stoneham Square Advisory Committee, has also met periodically since 2015.
 SSAC created a matrix that puts all 40 recommendations on one page.
 When SSAC met, they monitored progress on those recommendations.

 Over time, as these four groups continued to meet on an ad hoc basis, the possibility of forming a nonprofit organization to increase our financial and legal capacity began to make sense.
 In early 2015, we wanted to see if there was a committed group of volunteers in the community who would stay engaged.
 Once we knew this to be true, it was time to move forward with formation of the Stoneham Community Developent Corporation (Stoneham CDC) in 2017.
 Since 2017, the Stoneham CDC, run by a group of volunteer board members made up of local residents, has organized numerous town events, sponsored small scale capital projects and supported the launch of two active resident initiatives, Stoneham Reads (in 2020) and Keep Stoneham Beautiful (in 2022).
-In January 2025, the Stoneham CDC officially changed its name to Stoneham Community Action Network (Stoneham CAN) and introcued a new brand that aligns more closely with the organization’s growing mission and values.
+In January 2025, the Stoneham CDC officially changed its name to Stoneham Community Action Network (Stoneham CAN) and introduced a new brand that aligns more closely with the organization’s growing mission and values.